iot2tangle/ESP32/README.md

 #### 3) Edit the file config.h
 The *config.h* file must be opened and modified, this file is in the directory *'ESP32/http/main'* of the repository.

 This step is very important if you want to make a connection to the gateway.
 Your *WiFi Credentials*, the *address* and *port* that will have the *I2T Streams HTTP Gateway* running, the *Device Id*, and others configurations.
-The *Device Id* you define here must be between the devices you set in on the *Gateway configuration file*.
+The *Id Name Device* you define here must be between the devices you set in on the *Gateway configuration file*.
 ```
 const char* id_name = "ESP32-HTTP";